 “70% of wealthy parents make their children volunteer 10 hours or more a month vs. 3% of poor.”

-Ramsey doesn’t elaborate on these, so I had to interpret this one too.
+Ramsey doesn’t elaborate on these, so I had to interpret this.
 Volunteering is proven to increase happiness.
 And it’s happiness that didn’t cost anything.
-That’s a valuable lesson, that you don’t have to spend money to be happy.
+That’s a valuable lesson: you don’t have to spend money to be happy.

-Volunteering is also a good way to make connections that might help you in the future.
+Volunteering is also an excellent way to make connections that might help you in the future.
 It can help teach social skills and gives you a sense of purpose.
-It can also give you perspective.
-No matter how sad you are, you aren’t as sad as a puppy in a shelter waiting for a forever home.
-No matter how big your problems are, they will pale in comparison to a little kid in the hospital waiting for a kidney transplant.
-But you helped the puppy and you helped the little kid by giving your time and that’s something to feel good about.
+It can also provide you with perspective.
+No matter how sad you are, you aren’t as low as a puppy in a shelter waiting for a forever home.
+No matter how big your problems are, they will pale compared to a little kid in the hospital waiting for a kidney transplant.
+But you helped the puppy, and you helped the little kid by giving your time, and that’s something to feel good about.

 9. Happy Birthday!

-80% of wealthy make Happy Birthday calls vs. 11% of poor.
+80% of the wealthy make Happy Birthday calls vs. 11% of the poor.

 This one probably has to do with having close social relationships.
 People who have connections to other people are happier, and when you’re happy, you’re more successful.
-Remembering birthdays of those close to you is an important way to foster relationships.
-We’ve all had a friend or loved one forget our birthday, and it hurts.
+Remembering the birthdays of those close to you is crucial to fostering relationships.
+We’ve all had a friend or loved one forget our birthday, which hurts.

 “67% of wealthy write down their goals vs. 17% of poor.”

 It’s proven that if you write down your goals, you are more likely to achieve them.
-The act of writing things down helps to keep them in the forefront of our minds.
-Take it a step further and break down your goals into things you can do today, this week, this month, and this year to reach them.
-How do you eat an elephant?
+The act of writing things down helps to keep them at the forefront of our minds.
+Take it a step further and break down your goals into something you can do today, this week, this month, and this year to reach them.
+For example, how do you eat an elephant?
 One bite at a time.
 Writing down each bite makes things more manageable.

-If your goal is to save $500 in a month, today you can make coffee at home rather than buying it on the way to the office.
+If your goal is to save $500 a month, today, you can make coffee at home rather than buy it on the way to the office.
 For the week, you can bring your lunch to work.
 For the month, you can become a cord cutter and get rid of cable, research a cheaper phone plan, and sell three items just sitting around your house on eBay.
 Write down the goals and the steps to get there.

 “88% of wealthy read 30 minutes or more each day for education or career reasons vs. 2% of poor.”

-The reading thing is getting a little repetitive but the point stands, reading is important.
+The reading thing is getting a little repetitive, but the point stands, reading is essential.
 If you want the most bang for your buck, read a book that will teach you something.
 Maybe you want to learn to be rich or how to Master Mint.